TrueAbility/cybersecurity/PLAN.md

 ## Production Data

-Production data is stored on cloud databases.
+Production data is stored on resilient databases.
 Any external copies must be stored encrypted.
 We do not use production data for staging or on development workstations.

 CAIQ: DSI-05.